Aimar Olaizola

-Aimar Olaizola Apezetxea, known as Olaizola II is a pelotari, brother of Olaizola I.
+Aimar Olaizola Apezetxea, also known as Olaizola II, is a Basque pelotari and the younger brother of Olaizola I. He is considered to be one of the greatest players in history.

 Early life

 Olaizola started to play pelota on the local fronton of his hometown, Goizueta, Navarre.

 Professional career

 During his career, Olaizola II won in 2005, 2007, 2012 and 2013 the main hand-pelota championship — the singles championship — additionally reaching the finals of 2003, 2006, 2009 and 2015.